The Preece Family

 Simon may have left this world in body, but his essence will continue to circulate the Earth.
 Simon’s family have decided that charitable acts of kindness would be the best way to keep his spirit alive and to honour who he really was.

 Although Simon had never himself visited Cheetah Experience his lifelong friend Gemma Jordan had volunteered in 2013, on return to Australia Simon had asked about her time and experience and enjoyed looking through photos and hearing all the different stories.

-The donations received will go towards our new leopard enclosure for Shrek and Fiona, and as a way to honor Simon’s memory we will name the new enclosure “Simon’s Sanctuary”
+The donations received went towards our new leopard enclosure for Shrek and Fiona, and as a way to honor Simon’s memory we named the new enclosure “Simon’s Sanctuary”.

 Carina’s grandfather purchased the land where Cheetah Experience now stands in 1933.
 He was a dairy farmer and raised his children on the land.
 Carina’s father also farmed the family land and used to plant crops in the fields where the lion and cheetah camps are now.
 The curio shop was originally a milking parlour and later converted into a tractor and agricultural repair workshop.